 The Welsh Terrier has a typical terrier temperament.
-In the right hands, it is a happy, lively, and seldom shy or timid dog, but sometimes can have an attitude.
-Welsh Terriers were developed to hunt independently and this required that they be very assertive and stoic dogs.
-As a consequence, developing obedience in a Welsh Terrier is a long-term proposition and one has to constantly work on and reinforce the training.
+It is a happy, lively, and seldom shy or timid dog in the right hands, but sometimes it can have an attitude.
+Welsh Terriers were developed to hunt independently, and this required that they be very assertive and stoic dogs.
+Consequently, developing obedience in a Welsh Terrier is a long-term proposition, and one has to work on and reinforce the training constantly.

-Welsh Terriers need plenty of vigorous exercise in order to maintain health, happiness and an even temperament.
+Welsh Terriers need plenty of vigorous exercises to maintain health, happiness, and an even temperament.
 A Welsh Terrier is full of energy and requires regular exercise.
 They become excited, and if bored, they may explore and potentially cause mischief and damage.

-Welsh Terriers get along well with children; they love to play and follow a child as it plays, however, and they will often tug at pant legs and can knock young ones off their feet.
+Welsh Terriers get along well with children; they love to play and follow a child as it plays, however, they will often tug at pant legs and can knock young ones off their feet.
 They will also, however, alert you to every other sight or sound they take in.
-Training should include commands to stop barking, otherwise, a Welsh can drive you and your neighbors crazy.
+Training should include commands to stop barking.
+Otherwise, a Welsh can drive you and your neighbors crazy.

 The Welsh Terriers are easily trained.
-This is a somewhat active breed.
+He is a somewhat active breed.
 Welsh Terriers don’t need to run for miles every morning, but regular daily exercise is non-negotiable.
 It requires early socialization.

 Health & problems

 The Welsh Terrier has an average lifespan of 12 to 14 years.
-Like all breed, They suffer from minor health problems like lens luxation and glaucoma.
-The breed is also susceptible to allergies and seizures.
+Like all breeds, They suffer from minor health problems like lens luxation and glaucoma.
+This breed is also susceptible to allergies and seizures.

 Welsh Terriers are very healthy breeds but can have some genetic health problems.
-The breed also has problems with allergies and patellar luxation. but it’s important to be aware of them if you’re considering this breed.
+This breed also has issues with allergies and patellar luxation.
+But it’s important to be aware of them if you’re considering this breed.
 Epilepsy and thyroid disease have been diagnosed in the breed.
-Eye problems such as lens luxation and glaucoma are also problematic for the dogs.
+Eye problems such as lens luxation and glaucoma are also problematic for dogs.
 Welsh Terriers are prone to skin allergies as well.

 Welsh Terrier has a great time digging and can easily make a mess of gardens and yards.
 Despite his hardiness, he does better living indoors with the people he loves rather than outside in a kennel.
 He needs to be exercised every day and would benefit from plenty of opportunities to run free.

-Puppies just like human babies are growing rapidly.
-Their muscles, organs, and bones are forever taking shape and as such, they need extra nutrients in other to fuel this rapid growth.
-You should start your puppy on solid food by the 4th week of life.
+Puppies, just like human babies, are growing rapidly.
+Their muscles, organs, and bones are forever taking shape, and as such, they need extra nutrients in other to fuel this rapid growth.
+It would help if you started your puppy on solid food by the 4th week of life.

-The Welsh Terrier requires a healthy diet to stay away from any kind of diseases.
+The Welsh Terrier requires a healthy diet to stay away from any diseases.